ihodes/mailme.py/README.md

 For those occastions, there's mailme.py.

+Simple usage: `mailme "hello, mailbox"` will send "hello, mailbox" to your email address.
+Done.

-NB: For now, out of the box mailme only supports [Mailgun](http://mailgun.com/).
-That's easy enough to change.
+(NB: For now, out of the box mailme only supports [Mailgun](http://mailgun.com/).
+That's easy enough to change.)

 ---